 That is about as fresh and healthy as you get.

 Even Collecting Firewood can be Healthy

-When homes have a fire place, then firewood is needed.
-Most houses will supply it for us, but on the odd occasion we have had to go and collect pine cones, twigs, and I’ve even had to swing the axe to split logs.
+When homes have a fireplace, then firewood is needed.
+Most houses will supply it for us, but on the odd occasion we have had to go and collect pine cones, twigs, and I’ve even had to swing the ax to split logs.